 This means the minimum expected retirement duration is over 20 years.
 The maximum is more like 35 years, or longer if you retire before 65.
 Consequently, it is even more important to undertake some pension planning as soon as possible.

 The longer you live, the more pension you’ll require.

 If you have a defined contribution pension (either workplace or personal), the value of your pension on retirement will depend on:

 - How much you’ve paid into your pension.

 - Any pension fees you’re paying.

 Though you cannot predict how long you’ll live, you can predict how long your pension pot will last you.

 How much do I need for a good pension?

-In 2019 and 2020, stats from the Department for Work & Pensions showed the average pensioner receives between £17,000 and £18,000 a year from their pensions - after tax and housing costs are considered.
+In 2019 and 2020, Department for Work & Pensions stats showed that the average pensioner receives between £17,000 and £18,000 a year from their pensions - after tax and housing costs are considered.
 Housing costs exclude energy costs but include:

 - Water bills